Bira/octopus-carnival/_drafts/wir-mm2-4e-demogorgon-3.md

 3x/encounter, ground and swim speeds of 8, and a teleport speed of 10.
 Remember, a teleport speed means he can teleport at will.

-He also has the two traits previously see on ettins. **Double Actions** means he rolls initiative twice at the start of combat, once for each head, and takes two full turns each round.
+He also has the two traits previously seen on ettins. **Double Actions** means he rolls initiative twice at the start of combat, once for each head, and takes two full turns each round.
 His immediate actions refresh before each action.
 You have to specify which turn belongs to which head, though - that head can't use the other's special power. **Dual Brain** allows him to automatically save against the Dazed and Stunned conditions and against any charm effects at the